 Medicaid for FQHCs

-This workshop is intended to convey an understanding of a health center’s enrollment and participation in the Medicaid program together with the associated rights and obligations.
-The workshop will assist FQHCs with understanding their Medicaid per visit rate, whether that rate is derived from a prospective payment system (“PPS”) methodology or alternative payment methodology (“APM”).
+This workshop will provide health centers with an understanding of their enrollment and participation in the Medicaid program together with the associated rights and obligations.
+The training will further help FQHCs understand their Medicaid per visit rate, whether that rate is derived from a prospective payment system (“PPS”) methodology or alternative payment methodology (“APM”).
 Knowing how that rate is calculated and what that rate covers is important for health centers as they seek to add or modify their Medicaid-covered services.
-The workshop will cover significant legal protections that apply to the payment of a health center’s per visit rate under federal law.
+The workshop will discuss significant legal protections that apply to the payment of a health center’s per visit rate under federal law.

-The presenters will also cover other important aspects of the Medicaid program such as Medicaid enrollment requirements, audits and overpayments.
-The workshop will also address services or modalities that pose particular challenges or that are novel such as behavioral health, care management/patient-centered medical homes, telehealth, and the intersection of the 340B prescription drug program with Medicaid.
+Additionally, the presenters will cover important aspects of the Medicaid program, including Medicaid enrollment requirements, audits, and overpayments.
+Services or modalities that pose particular challenges for health centers, such as dual eligibles, behavioral health, telehealth, and value-based payments, will be considered.

 - Health Center C-Suite (CEO, COO, CFO, Compliance Officer)

 After this training, you will be able to:

 - Identify the special FQHC payment protections in Medicaid and articulate their rationale